 27 May Divorce Advice for Fathers

 It is currently true that fathers are (statistically) less likely to be awarded full custody of children as a divorce unfolds.
-As this is the case, fathers are legally bound to pay child support to their former spouse.
-And if fathers do decide to fight for full (or partial) custody of their child, their backgrounds and aptitude for child raising will be investigated by courts.
+As this is the case, fathers are legally bound to pay child support to their former spouses.
+And if fathers do decide to fight for full (or partial) custody of their child, their backgrounds and aptitude for child-raising will be investigated by courts.